chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```
 and re launch the `phantom_real.launch`

-#### Step 4: Run the script to launch phantom omni teleoperation
+#### Step 5: Run the script to launch phantom omni teleoperation
 ```bash
 rosrun teleop phantom_teleop.py -a PSM1
 ```
 The -a flag is used to specify the arm to teleoperate.
 The `phantom_teleop` script performs the required transformation to ensure the pose of the PSM tool tip with respect to the camera matches that of the stylus with respect to the eyes.
 It also has the logic to process the button clicks into a continuous jaw angle.

 ## Data Collection
 The `data_collection` ROS package has the scripts/nodes to record the data during an experiment, initialize and replay experiments and also save and check the initial poses of the SUJs and tool tips.
-Follow these steps to log an experimental run (after completing the teleoperation commands above):
+Follow these steps to log an experimental run (the step 1 commands below are explained in detail above):

 #### Step 1: Teleoperation Steps (in different terminals)
 ```bash